datatrail-jhu/10_dsjob/manuscript/10_remote_jobs.md

 ### Where To Find Remote Data Science Jobs quiz

 {choose-answers: 4}
 ?
+What does it mean when a job description says that whoever they hire can work remotely?

+C) There's no requirement to live in a specific city in order to do the job.
+C) The position allows you to work from home.
+C) The position can be completed somewhere other than the company's office.
+o) The applicant must be willing to move anywhere.
+o) The applicant must be willing to move abroad.
+o) The applicant must be willing to move to the city where the company's headquarters are
+o) The applicant must explain why they want to work from the city where they live.

+{choose-answers: 4}
+?
 Which of the following statements is TRUE?

 C) StackOverflow allows users to search for remote positions